Advertisers and Privacy Changes: 3 Things You Need to Do Today

 But don’t worry—the sky is not falling!

-In this article, we share 3 things you can do right now to minimize the impact of the Apple privacy update on your business.
+In this article, we share 3 things you can do right now to minimize the impact of the Apple and other platforms’ privacy updates on your business.

 Get in the habit of collecting (and using) as much data as you can